Twitchkidd/gfcom-dep-2020/_posts/beanie-weather.md

 // Whew, that was a lot of pointing and clicking, lol.
 Images hopefully fixed?
 Let's see what the production build looks like!

 // Whoops, forgot /public/postCovers!

+HOOHH HOOHH OKAY, from a half an hour build to ninety seconds, and from a 2.6gb bundle to 194mb, I'm uploading this and we'll see what the speed is, live.